-Besides the Statue of Liberty, Central Park, and Empire State Building, New York is famous for its world-class museums, abundant history, huge lush parks, and high-end shopping avenues.
-New York is also known for its exquisite galleries, mind-blowing skyscrapers, and flashy Broadway performances.
+New York is known for the Statue of Liberty, Central Park, the Empire State Building, and the flashy Broadway performances.
+New York City is also famous for its exquisite galleries, world-class museums, abundant history, huge lush parks, mind-blowing skyscrapers, and high-end shopping avenues.

 So, it’s no surprise the largest American city attracts tourists all year round.